Boeing’s new chairman faces daunting task overseeing 737MAX and CEO Dennis Muilenburg

 For both executives, the future likely depends heavily on such unknowns as how quickly the MAX can return to service, or whether new damaging allegations emerge–or even how well Muilenburg performs when he appears before Congress Oct.
 30.

 But at the very least, some industry watchers say, elevating Calhoun to board chair gives the board more options now if the crisis worsens.
-As one analyst put it, if Muilenburg’s presence continues to hurt the company more than its helps, Calhoun and other board members “now have the flexibility to make another move.”
+As one analyst put it, if Muilenburg’s presence continues to hurt the company more than it helps, Calhoun and other board members “now have the flexibility to make another move.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.